Phaysik/BTD6Auto/README.md

 - You must use keybindings to upgrade the towers
   - After selecting all the upgrades you want, click in any open space to save those upgrades in the tower's upgrade path list
 - You must use `backspace` to sell a tower
+- You must use `tab` to change the targeting of a tower
 - If you press any numeric key [0-9]
   - It will assume that those are abilities and will constantly send those keypresses whenever you run the completed script.
   - So make sure to only use abilities that do not require anything other than just pressing the key